carms-ng/pathwaves/content/incubator/incubator.en.md

 sectionThree:
   header: Land Acknowledgement
   landAcknowledgement: >-
+    Pathwaves is an initiative designed to connect and reach peoples across Turtle Island which is home to many First Nations and Metis peoples, from Mi′kma′ki in the east to Haida Gwaii in the west, Dene in the north to Anishinabee nations in the south, and Inuit Nunangat which comprises the four Inuit territories.
+We express our gratitude to the Indigenous peoples for their stewardship of these lands from which we benefit today.

-    We wish to recognize that Pathwaves has been produced out of Envision Management & Production and PHI Centre’s headquarters in Tiohtià:ke, on the ancestral territory of the Kanien’kehá:ka nation.
-The region, since time immemorial, has served as a gathering place marking the area a key site of diplomacy, as well as for the exchange of culture, language, goods, and technological knowledge.
+    We wish to recognize that Pathwaves has been produced out of Envision Management & Production and PHI Centre’s headquarters in Tiohtià:ke, on the ancestral territory of the Kanien’kehá:ka nation.
+The region, sincetime immemorial, has served as a gathering place marking the area a key site of diplomacy, as well as for the exchange of culture, language, goods, and technological knowledge.

-    OCAD University acknowledges the ancestral and traditional territories of the Mississaugas of the Credit, the Haudenosaunee, the Anishinaabe and the Huron-Wendat, who are the original owners and custodians of the land on which we stand and create.
+    OCAD University acknowledges the ancestral and traditional territories of the Mississaugas of the Credit, the Haudenosaunee, the Anishinaabe and the Huron-Wendat, who are the original owners and custodians of theland on which we stand and create.
   backgroundImage:
     image: /assets/land-acknowledgement.png
     alt: lines floating down